Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The construction of the MW catalogue

-We supplement the catalog with HST observations in the F555W, F814W, and F160W filters, as reported by \citet{Riess2018,Riess2021a}.
-This data can be used to determine various transformations between HST and ground filters.
-The bottom left panel of Figure~\ref{fig:Count} shows the period distribution of Cepheids with both HST and ground observations.
-As can be seen, there are only 4 Cepheids with $\logp>1.5$, which limits the reliability of the filter transformations in this period range.
-We finally provide selective extinction, $E(B-V)$, values that can be used to calculate the intrinsic colors of Cepheids.
+We supplement the catalogue with \textit{HST} observations in the $F555W$, $F814W$, and $F160W$ filters, as reported by \citet{Riess2018,Riess2021a}.
+This data can be used to determine various transformations between \textit{HST} and ground filters.
+The bottom left panel of Figure~\ref{fig:Count} shows the period distribution of Cepheids with both \textit{HST} and ground observations.
+As can be seen, there are only four Cepheids with $\logp>1.5$, which limits the reliability of the filter transformations in this period range.
+We finally provide selective extinction, $E(B-V)$, values that can be used to calculate the intrinsic colours of Cepheids.
 The preferred source for $E(B-V)$ values is \citet{Turner2016}, with additional values (in order of preference) from \citet{Groenewegen2020,Fernie1995,Ngeow2012}.
 We multiply the estimates of \citet{Fernie1995} by $0.94$ \citep[see discussion in][]{Tammann2003,Groenewegen2018}.
-The bottom right panel of Figure~\ref{fig:Count} shows the period distribution of Cepheids with sufficient data to determine various intrinsic colors.
-As can be seen, there are only three such Cepheids with $\logp>1.7$, which limits the reliability of the intrinsic color in this period range.
+The bottom right panel of Figure~\ref{fig:Count} shows the period distribution of Cepheids with sufficient data to determine various intrinsic colours.
+As can be seen, there are only three such Cepheids with $\logp>1.7$, which limits the reliability of the intrinsic colour in this period range.

 \newgeometry{margin=1cm} \begin{landscape}

 \end{landscape} \restoregeometry